GabrielFrigo4/Custom-Highlight-Languages/README.md

-# Custom-Hightlight-Langs
+# Custom-highlighting-Langs
-They are custom highlights made by me, and can be 100% my creation or just an update of an existing one
+They are custom highlighting made by me, and can be 100% my creation or just an update of an existing one